TheHive-Project/DigitalShadows2TH/README.md

 the last M minutes.

 If you need debbuging information, add the `d`switch and the program will create a file called `ds2th.log`.
-It will be created in the same folder as the main program.
+It will be created in the `log` folder by default.
+This can be set up in the `config/config.py` configuration file.

 ### Retrieve incidents or intel-incidents specified by their ID